 In the last few decades in the literature of strategic management we differ industrial organization economics and resource based view (Kamasak, 2013).
 While the industrial organization economics theory state that performance variation of firms should be attributed to the structural characteristics of the industries in which they operate, resource theory state that performance differences among firms are in relation with their internal resources.

 Resource-based view (RBV) of the firm has been successfully used to explain long-run differences in firm performance that cannot be attributed to industry or economic conditions.
 RBV defines that firms are heterogeneous and that idiosyncratic, immobile, inimitable and intangible bundle of resources gives the firm an opportunity for competitive advantage (Habbershon & Williams, 1999).
 Firms' strategy and success is based on its resource profile (Coates, 2002).
-Resources that are forming the base of an existing firm's competitve advantage are rarely ease to identify from the outside, and even if they are identified are difficult to replicate (Lockett & Thompson, 2001).
+Resources that are forming the base of an existing firm's competitive advantage are rarely ease to identify from the outside, and even if they are identified are difficult to replicate (Lockett & Thompson, 2001).
 There are three reasons for imperfect imitability (Barney, 1991):

 Unique historical conditions